6 Reasons to Adopt a Senior Dog

 Older dogs know what behaviors are expected- whether you’re going on one of your daily walks or working out in the park.
 They’ll stick to you like glue without getting distracted and running off.
 Oh, and they also make amazing snuggle buddies!

 6. Older dogs have established personalities.

-Their personalities are more established than a puppy or adolescent pups, so it’s easier for you to tell how well they’ll fit into your household- whether you have a big family, or a small one with other animals.
+One of the great reasons to adopt a senior dog is that their personalities are more established than a puppy or adolescent pups, so it’s easier for you to tell how well they’ll fit into your household- whether you have a big family, or a small one with other animals.
 You can depend on an elderly dog to be consistent!